sutgeorge/Stack-Attack-Reborn-2020/README.md

 # Stack Attack Reborn 2020
-A C++ version of the old discontinued clone Stack Attack Reborn.
-This is a clone of the old Siemens A50 game Stack Attack.
+This is a C++ version of the old discontinued clone of the Siemens A50 game Stack Attack.

 ## To-do list
 - [X] Create Game class